pmeeny/CI-MS3-FootballMemories/TESTING.md

 ### Expected Result 6_5
 1. The tournament is added and displayed
-2. The tournament is succesfully deleted
+2. The tournament is successfully deleted
 3. The tournament is no longer displayed
 4. The tournament "Test Delete" is no longer in the tournaments collection in the mongodb database